 PLEASE READ THE ENTIRE EVENT DESCRIPTION.

-There is a cover charge to attend this event.
+There is a cover charge for this event.

 In order to attend, you must register and pay via Eventbrite.